What the first 90 days of a fractional CTO engagement look like

 What does a fractional CTO do in the first week?

-A fractional CTO spends the first week interviewing stakeholders, getting access to code and infrastructure, and understanding the business context.
+A fractional CTO spends the first week interviewing stakeholders, getting access to code and infrastructure, and learning the business context.
 There should be no code changes or major decisions in week one.
 The goal is gathering enough information to form an accurate diagnosis of where the technology stands.

 How many hours per week does a fractional CTO work?

-Most fractional CTO engagements run 15-25 hours per week, depending on the scope.
+Most fractional CTO engagements run 15-25 hours per week, depending on scope.
 During the first 30-day diagnostic phase, expect closer to 20-25 hours as the CTO conducts interviews and audits.
 After month one, the hours often settle into a consistent weekly rhythm based on the specific needs identified.

 How is a fractional CTO engagement different from consulting?